Requirements for International Applicants

 Students who are non-permanent residents of the U.S. are required by Homeland Security to obtain a visa, a process that involves several steps.
 If you are offered admission, you must complete each step prior to enrolling in your program of study.
 Furthermore, if you are enrolling in a distance-based program with mandatory on-campus intensives, you must complete the visa application process prior to each on-campus intensive as well.
 Upon admission you should begin preparing your visa documents for processing.
 Please note: Students should not enter the United States as a “tourist” during the time of their program because B-1/B-2 (WB/WT) tourist status does not authorize study.

-If you are considering any of our MSN distance-based programs, ensure that your specific program is available to be completed outside of the United States by contacting Nora Harrington.
+If you are considering any of our MSN distance-based programs, ensure that your specific program is available to be completed outside of the United States by contacting the Director of Admissions.

 Visa Processing